pcafrica/advanced_programming_2025-2026/lectures/07/07-c++_stl2_move.md

 It's advisable to start incorporating the new features that genuinely assist you in writing cleaner, simpler code.
 Most of the features illustrated here move in that direction.

-But always remember: the most important aspect of your code is whether it accomplishes the right task.
+But **always remember**: the most important aspect of your code is whether it accomplishes the right task.
 An elegant code that yields incorrect results is of no use.

 ---